-After downing some sandwiches (mine was a lemon grass tofu baguette from Ba-Le, of course), during which we watched the sun fade into the ocean, we prepared for the main event.
-A cluster of other water crafts had invaded our mooring site, and as we donned our gear, we spotted one of our visual prey gliding through the water just yards from the line shining beneath our boat.
+After downing some sandwiches (mine was a lemongrass tofu baguette from Ba-Le, of course), during which we watched the sun fade into the ocean, we prepared for the main event.
+A cluster of other watercraft had invaded our mooring site and, as we donned our gear, we spotted one of our visual prey gliding through the water just yards from the line shining beneath our boat.
 When the first two divers into the water shouted back that there was “a big ‘un right below us!”
 I long-strided in and immediately sank my face downwards, my flashlight bobbing about for the 14-footer they’d spotted.

 I didn’t have to look far.
-Rising from the midnight blue depths — headed straight towards me and the diver bobbing on my right — came the manta, his eyes seemingly intent on looking me face on.
-When he as at my knees, he opened his maw so that my beacon shown straight into his ribbed cavern of a mouth, his wings still propelling him towards me as if he meant to suck me in like a Hoover.
+Rising from the midnight blue depths — headed straight towards me and the diver on my right — came the manta, his eyes seemingly intent on looking me face on.
+Once he’d reached my knees, he opened his maw so that my beacon shone straight into his ribbed cavern of a mouth, his wings still propelling him towards me as if he meant to suck me in like a Hoover.
 He stopped, hovering, just inches from my mask, taking in both my features and the multitude of plankton that had flocked to my flashlight’s beam like microscopic moths.
 I managed to snap a few photos with my “can’t go deeper than 10 feet” camera, but I only got off one shot where you can almost make out the manta shape.